vitormdandrade/subwatch-legal/terms.md

 ---
 layout: default
-title: SubWatch Terms of Service
+title: Offsub Terms of Service
 ---

-# SubWatch Terms of Service
+# Offsub Terms of Service

 **Last updated: 2026-04-20**

-By downloading, installing, or using SubWatch ("the app"), you agree to these terms.
+By downloading, installing, or using Offsub ("the app"), you agree to these terms.
 If you do not agree, do not use the app.

 ## 1. What you are buying

-SubWatch is a one-time purchase.
+Offsub is a one-time purchase.
 When you buy it from Google Play, you receive a perpetual, non-exclusive, non-transferable license to use the app on any Android device signed in with your Google Play account, for personal, non-commercial use.
-There is no subscription to SubWatch itself and no recurring charge.
+There is no subscription to Offsub itself and no recurring charge.

 Any future optional paid upgrade ("Pro features") is also one-time and does not renew.